Florida Mediation Services

 Mediation services that work, only at Truitt Legal.

-At Truitt Legal, we provide arbitration services—both binding and non-binding—throughout the state of Florida.
+At Truitt Legal, we provide professional mediation services throughout the state of Florida.
 Thanks to the convenience of Zoom, our reach extends far beyond our home base in Southwest Florida.
-Whether you are seeking to resolve a commercial conflict, contract dispute, or civil matter, we offer efficient and impartial arbitration options designed to bring closure without the delays of traditional litigation.
+Whether you are seeking to resolve a contract dispute, personal injury claim, property damage matter, or civil conflict, we offer efficient and impartial mediation designed to bring closure without the delays and costs of traditional litigation.

 Wrongful Death